MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Audit trail codes

-Audit trail codes provide a precise record of each transaction, including where it’s been posted as the transaction has made its way through the Microsoft Dynamics GP system.
+Audit trail codes provide a precise record of each transaction, including where it's been posted as the transaction has made its way through the Microsoft Dynamics GP system.
 Unlike source document codes, audit trail codes pinpoint the exact posting journal the transaction was included on.
 Using audit trail codes, you can trace transactions to their origins quickly